 Most of our language courses are offered at all levels, from Beginner to Advanced.
 For those students who require an accelerated start to their language training for professional or academic purposes, SLaLS offers some languages as intensive courses with extra class time per week and a double credit value.

-The School offers minors in American Sign Language, German, Japanese, Mandarin Chinese, Russian, and Spanish are available and open to all undergraduate degree students.
+The School offers minors in American Sign Language, German, Japanese, Mandarin Chinese, Korean, Russian, and Spanish are available and open to all undergraduate degree students.
 Please note: students interested in being admitted to the Italian minor must meet with the School Director and receive written permission.

 Heritage Language Courses